 Continuous residence means that the applicant has maintained residence within the United States for a specified period of time.
 For a permanent resident married to a U.S. citizen, the requirement is three years.
 You must have been a lawful permanent resident of the United States for at least three years.
 In addition, you must have been married to and living with the same U.S. citizen spouse for the last three years, and your spouse must have been a U.S. citizen for the last three years at the time you filed your Form N-400, Application for Naturalization.
-For examples and to learn more, visit our continuous residence page.

 How to Determine When Permanent Residence Started

 It’s very easy to determine the date that you became a conditional permanent resident.
 Look at the front of your green card and find the label for “Resident Since.”

 This date is the date you were admitted as a permanent resident of the United States.
 Even if this is the start date for your conditional residence, you may count this time for the purposes of filing Form N-400.

 Applying for Citizenship When I-751 is Still Pending

 Even if your I-751 is pending and you’ve not yet received your 10-year green card, you may be eligible to naturalize as a U.S. citizen.
 Of course, USCIS won’t approve Form N-400 until they have approved Form I-751.
 As long as you meet the eligibility requirements for naturalization, you may file Form N-400 while the I-751 is pending.
 USCIS will concurrently process both cases.

 At the time of the time of the interview, the USCIS will first adjudicate (make a decision) on the petition to remove conditions (Form I-751).
 Immediately afterwards, he or she can begin the naturalization interview and tests.